yu1guana/triversi/README.md

 cargo install --path .
 ```

-If you wanto to use the alternate key bindings, excute the following commands.
+If you want to use the alternate key bindings, excute the following commands.

 ```sh
 cd triversi